2018 Research & Innovation Seed Grant Competition

 - Co-PIs/Collaborators: name, institution, unit/department and role(s); up to 1-page (this does not count towards the 5-page proposal limit);

 - Budget and Budget Justification: this template is required for the budget.
-Budgets requests can be no more than $50,000 and are intended to support graduate students/postdocs; requests solely for faculty salary support are discouraged.
+Budgets requests can be no more than $50,000 and are intended to support graduate students, postdocs, or undergraduates; requests solely for faculty salary support are discouraged.
 As a point of guidance, RIO has not seen more than two weeks of PI salary accepted by past review panels.
 Again, faculty salary requests are discouraged.
 No overhead or indirect costs are allowed.
 Concisely provide a justification of the items requested in the budget.
 Focus particular attention on providing a justification of budget items that may not be obvious to reviewers who are familiar with but are not experts in your specific field of research or creative work; the budget and budget justification should be no more than 2-pages (this does not count towards the 5-page proposal limit);

 - Proposal/Project Plan: briefly describe the aims, significance, methods, and expected outcomes of the project, highlighting how it involves a new and creative direction for researchers and has the potential for high future payoff.
 Proposals should also describe why the concept will be competitive with external sponsors and what specific external programs will be targeted for application.
 The maximum length is 5 pages, including tables, figures, charts, references, or any other supporting information.